 As a sliding miter saw, the most obvious benefit to metal cutting is the increased cutting length.
 Since most metal cutting saws are chop saws, you’ll enjoy having a nearly 12-inch cross cut capacity.
 Vertically, the saw tops out at a 3-inch cutting depth.
 This could actually be improved if the fence were a little further back, exposing more of the blade around the arbor.

 Accurate cutting is aided by a laser.
 It can be calibrated, but again, the lack of onboard tool storage means you’ll need to find a way to keep your tools close to the saw.

 Dust collection can be a bit of an issue when it comes to cutting metal with the same saw.
 Evolution deals with this by providing a plug for the dust chute when cutting metal along with a bag for dust collection.
-We’d recommend connecting your dust extractor to keep debris to a minimum during wood cutting.
+We’d recommend connecting your best dust extractor to keep debris to a minimum during wood cutting.

 Evolution Rage3 TCT Multipurpose Sliding Miter Saw Specifications

 - Blade diameter: 10 in.

 - Max Cut depth (90/45°): 3 in. / 1-1/2 in.

 - Miter: 45 degrees and 90 degrees

 - Price: $199